-UK importing regulations impose bans or licensing requirements on some products.
-More generally, you will want to check that any import meets UK requirements in terms of product safety, labelling and so on.
-You should also check whether you are likely to be affected by any overseas regulations in the country where you are sourcing the supplies for example, any local export taxes or requirements for an export licence.
+UK import regulations impose bans or licensing requirements on some products.
+More generally, you must check that any import meets UK requirements in terms of product safety, labelling and so on.
+You should also check whether you are likely to be affected by any overseas regulations in the originating country you are importing from.
+For example, any local export taxes or requirements for an export licence.

 Your contract negotiations with the supplier need to cover payment and delivery terms, including the payment method.
-Unless you are a regular importer or your supplier takes resopnsibility, you may find it easiest to use an import agent to handle customs clearance.
-Import duty and VAT may be payable; customs duty rates depend on the product and country of origin.
+Unless you are a regular importer or your supplier takes responsibility for customs procedures, you may find it easiest to use an import agent to handle customs clearance.
+Import duty and VAT may also be payable; customs duty rates depend on the product and country of origin.

 When exporting, you must check any export restrictions, such as whether an export licence is required.
 You should also check the legal requirements in the destination country.
 These include whether an import licence is needed, local product standards, labelling requirements, restrictions on marketing and so on.
 You may also want to take steps to protect your intellectual property - for example, with an overseas patent or trade mark registration.